cleibl/terraform-google-gsuite-exporter-cfn/README.md

 ![HLD](./img/GSuite-LogSync-CFN.png)

-1. Cloud Scheduler Runs at a defined interval (default is 10 minutes), sending a message which includes data on the Gsuite-Admin-User and Project ID to the Pub/Sub Topic
+1. Cloud Scheduler Runs at a defined interval (default is 10 minutes), sending a message to the Pub/Sub
-2. The PubSub Topic Triggers the Cloudfunction
+2. The PubSub Topic Triggers the Cloudfunction and passes data to cloudfunction
 3. The Cloudfunction parses the PubSub message and executes a sync between Gsuite and Stackdriver
-4. The Gsuite Admin APIs return data to the cloudfunctions
+4. The Gsuite Admin Report APIs return log data to the CloudFunction
 5. The Cloudfunctions pushes the logs to stackdriver under the following logNames:
     - logName: /logs/login
     - logName: /logs/audit